What You Need to Know About Mental Illness

 depressed.
 Severe and persistent symptoms are what distinguish depression from normal sadness and mood changes.
 Other symptoms of depression are sleep problems, loss of of self-esteem.
 And not enjoying things you once did.

 Ongoing worries and fears.
-People who suffer with unrealistic or extreme anxiety and worry about life circumstances could have an anxiety disorder.
+People who have unrealistic or extreme anxiety and worry about life circumstances could have an anxiety disorder.

-Sudden, intense angst, fear, or panic.
+Sudden, intense anxiety, fear, or panic.
 Heart palpitations, chest pain, feeling smothered, dizziness, trembling, and faintness can be signs of panic disorder.